bigskysoftware/hypermedia-systems-book/ch07-a-dynamic-archive-ui.typ

 off the archive-then-download process.
 We’ll use a `POST` to the path `/contacts/archive` to trigger the start of the archiving process:

+// TODO: htmx 4 — :inherited on container hx-target/hx-swap (all archive-ui examples)
 #figure(caption: [Adding the archive button],
 ```html
 <div id="archive-ui" hx-target="this" hx-swap="outerHTML">